2205JavaSRE/expense-reimbursement-system-RyanMcIntosh1/README.md

 ## Description

-   Built an Expense Reimbursement API, using Javalin, that is deployed on a remote server and ochestrate the application(s) using Docker and Docker Compose.
+   Built an Expense Reimbursement API, using Javalin, that is deployed on a remote server and ochestrated the application using Docker and Docker Compose.
 Application monitoring was utilized to check the state of the server and the application.

    ### Expense Reimbursement Application requirements: